NWChemEx-Project/DeveloperTools/dox/GitProcedure.md

 1. Management of a code's history
    - Sophisticated "undo" feature
 2. Merging disparate contributions into one code base
-   - Manually merging contributions form different developers is error-prone
+   - Manually merging contributions from different developers is error-prone
    - Good VC can merge code automatically by utilizing the common code history

 Superficially all VC software follows a similar workflow.
 When a developer